The European ALARA Network

 6. "Occupational Exposure Optimisation in the Medical and the Radiopharmaceutical Sectors", Madrid, Spain, October 2002

-7. "Decommissiong of Installations and Site Remediation", Arnhem, The Netherlands, October 2003
+7. "Decommission of Installations and Site Remediation", Arnhem, The Netherlands, October 2003

 8. "Occupational Radiological Protection Control through Inspection and Self-assessment", Uppsala, Sweden, September 2004